Don’t you just hate it when the freelancing platform you’ve been using for years suddenly raises its platform fee to a

 ServiceScape is a new but growing freelance site that only covers writing, translation, editing, and graphic design jobs.
 It currently has over 80K registered clients, including reputable companies.

 This site is perfect for established freelance writers and designers.
 You will have to fill out a really long signup form to register with the site.
-The only downside is it only supports PayPal and check for sending your earnings.
+The only downside is it only supports PayPal and checks for sending your earnings.

 Workana is a platform that features freelancers from Latin America.

 If you’re a Hispanic freelancer, you should definitely be on this site.
 I couldn’t figure out the pricing system for the platform.
-Feel free to have a look through this page.
+Feel free to have a look at this page.

 Outsourcely is another new freelancing site that rewards freelancers with amazing features and options.
 Outsourcely is completely free to use and it lets you keep 100% of what you earn.
 No platform fees.
 The site only charges employers for using the platform.

 Remote.com is a well-established platform with more than 2 million registered freelancers.
 The platform uses an interesting AI (artificial intelligence) technology to match freelancers with the right jobs and clients.

 You can join Remote.com and apply for jobs for free.

 goLance is one of the new freelancing platforms that are quietly on the rise to fame.
 Its founder and CEO, Michael Brooks has quite an inspiring vision for the future of this new site.